Members by Virtue of the Offices They Hold

 Anne Scott

-Anne Scott was appointed as President of the Tax Chamber of the First-tier Tribunal for Scotland in 2017 and the Social Security Chamber in 2018.
-A graduate of the University of Aberdeen, Anne was based in Aberdeen until 2011 and at various stages she had been a partner in Brander & Cruickshank WS, a tax partner in Arthur Young and Ernst & Young, a board member at Aberdeen Royal Infirmary and also Aberdeen Harbour Board and a Governor of the Robert Gordon University as well as a non-executive director of other companies.
-She has been a Judge in the UK First-tier Tribunal Tax Chamber since its inception, a Judge in the Social Entitlement Chamber for many years and since their inception, a legal member of the Mental Health Tribunal for Scotland, and the Council Tax Reduction Review Panel.
+Anne Scott was appointed as President of the Tax Chamber of the First-tier Tribunal for Scotland in 2017.
+She is a graduate of the University of Aberdeen.
+She was based in Aberdeen until 2011 and at various stages she had been a partner in Brander & Cruickshank WS, and a tax partner in Arthur Young and latterly Ernst & Young.
+She was a non-executive Board member of Aberdeen Royal Hospital NHS Trust and a Board member of Aberdeen Harbour Board and a governor of the Robert Gordon University.
+She has also been a non-executive director of other companies.
+She has been a Judge in the Social Entitlement Chamber of the UK First-tier Tribunal from 1995 until 2022 and a legal member of the Council Tax Reduction Review Panel from 2013 until 2022.
+She is still a legal member of the Mental Health Tribunal for Scotland and a Judge in the UK First-tier Tribunal Tax Chamber.

 Advocate Member

-Ruth M Innes QC was admitted to the Faculty of Advocates in 2005 and took silk in 2018.
+Ruth M Innes KC was admitted to the Faculty of Advocates in 2005 and took silk in 2018.
 A graduate of the University of Aberdeen, she has specialised in family law throughout her career.
 She has been appointed as senior counsel to the Scottish Child Abuse Inquiry with responsibility for the foster care case study.
-She is the current Chair of the Advocates' Family Law Association and a Fellow of the International Academy of Family Lawyers.
+She is a Fellow of the International Academy of Family Lawyers.

 Solicitor Member